DonorPerfect

 The integration makes Gifts in DonorPerfect to represent all Donations, and fills in certain key fields by default like amount and date.

-For Anonymous Gifts, where the donor would like a particular gift to not be acknowledged in any public listing, DonorPerfect has documented instructions to add a particular field to the Gift object.
+For Anonymous Gifts, where the supporter would like a particular gift to not be acknowledged in any public listing, DonorPerfect has documented instructions to add a particular field to the Gift object.
 If you create that field accordingly, we'll make sure to mark it appropriately!

 Donors